This article reproduces the volatility-forecasting application of Li,

 | HARQ | -0.0095 | 0.0011 | TRUE |

-The left panel — AR(1) as the only competitor to HAR — shows the conditional loss differential staying above zero throughout the VIX support; the test does not reject.
-The right panel — HARQ as competitor — shows the differential dipping clearly below zero in the VIX ≈ 13-19 range and the confidence bound follows it, so the CSPA null is rejected.
-This matches the paper’s Figure 2 and the accompanying text.
+In the left panel (AR(1) as the only competitor to HAR) the conditional loss differential stays above zero across the support of VIX, so the test does not reject.
+In the right panel (HARQ as competitor) the differential dips clearly below zero for and the confidence bound follows it, so the CSPA null is rejected.
+This matches Figure 2 of the paper and the accompanying text.

-Now use all five other models simultaneously as competitors and plot each (colored), their lower envelope (solid black) and the upper confidence bound on that envelope (dashed black).
-Rejection of the CSPA null occurs when the dashed line is below zero anywhere.
+Now all five other models are competitors against the same benchmark, simultaneously.
+The plot shows each conditional mean function (coloured), their lower envelope (solid black) and the upper confidence bound on that envelope (dashed black).
+The CSPA null is rejected when the dashed line falls below zero at any value of .

 set.seed(20260512)